Sam-Dragon/real-time-interview/README.md

 - ** In case there are two beans needs to be initialized, A and B, if A is not initialized and B wants to access, How can you initialize Bean A --> SETTER BASED, ANY OTHER WAYS
 - How to create custom endpoint for actuator and how to count exceptions ?
+- How to resolve circular dependencies in spring boot ?
 - Tell me all the Microservices Patterns ?
 - How to implement fault tolerance in mircoservices ?
 - What are non-functional requirements in microservices ?